Bar muscle-up workouts are a great way to test your skills, increase your strength and improve your mental grit.

 - Arch body position: move into an arch body position by swinging forwards and bringing your chest in front of the bar, your back should be slightly arched.
 Stay tight throughout your core and try too keep your feet together.

 - Lever back: from the arch, scoop your legs forward and lever yourself back.
 Imagine trying to lay horizontally while pulling the bar down, all along keeping your arms relatively straight.

 - Hips up: this is the crux of the muscle-up.
 As your legs lift into the air, aggressively thrust your hips towards the bar.
 The more aggressive you are here, the more momentum you will have to get over the bar.
-This of simultaneously pulling the bar towards your hips (with extended arms).
+This is done while simultaneously pulling the bar towards your hips with your arms relatively extended.

 - Fast sit up: loosening your grip a little as to allow your hands to slide around the bar, engage your core and pivot over the top of the bar in a sit-up-like motion.
 This has to be done fast, using the momentum of the hip thrust.